yaowser/qtw/README.md

-# Quantifying The World: 7 Assignments
+# Quantifying The World: 7 Case Studies
 May 2018 – Aug 2018

 Case Study 1: Data Imputation by Markov Chains in SAS